SuperMario4848/Brackets-Extension-SASS-Autocompile/README.md

 After installing the Extension, a new Menu called "Sass Compiler" should be in the top-Menubar.
 There are three options in this menu:
   - Select Source: Select the folder where all your .scss files are located.
 Make sure the main-scss-file, that one where all your        imports are coming together is called "main" or "Main"
   - Select Destination: Select the CSS file you want your scss-files to be compiled in.
+IMPORTANT: At the moment the css file must be in a different folder than the scss-source files.

 After these steps you can enable the autocompile by clicking on "Activate Autocompile"